Sales pipeline coverage ratio: A guide

 Your pipeline coverage is an excellent diagnostic tool for understanding the health of both your sales pipeline and process.
 Implementing and fine-tuning your strategies based on your pipeline coverage can help you identify what’s working, what’s not, and course-correct at-risk deals before it’s too late.

-Only 30% of organizations say they’re properly equipped to use their data to improve their strategies.
-Investing a data-driven approach to pipeline coverage can become a true competitive advantage.
+Only 30% of B2B organizations say they're properly equipped to use their data to improve their strategies.
+Investing in a data-driven approach to pipeline coverage can become a true competitive advantage.
 To do this, sales leaders must collaborate to create plans and goals that reflect accurate, up-to-date pipeline coverage calculations.

 This is especially critical if your business has multiple sales teams with different pipelines.
 Training your sales teams to pursue opportunities based on precisely calculated pipeline coverage ratios and goals empowers them to focus their efforts on the highest-value areas.